StarkBoard/starkboard-design/Ecosystem page/Ecosystem.md

 If you'd like to learn more about a particular project, simply click on its card and you'll be redirected to a more advanced page with even more detailed information.
 We hope that this page helps you to stay informed and connected with the Starknet ecosystem.
 Thank you for using our platform!

-It took us approximately 4 hours to set the up the user experience / interface of this page.
+It took us approximately 4 hours to set up the user experience / interface of this page.